aadamsx/meteor-up-classic/README.md

 You can use install and use Meteor Up from Linux, Mac.

 **Note:** Meteor Up Classic is Meteor 1.3-ready.
 It uses Node 0.10.43 by default.
 The branched named mupc-1.4 is 1.4-ready right now.
+**Note:** A new mupc-1.5 branch as been added.

 Meteor Up Classic does not user docker containers.
 Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.